Inklingo

 This meaning comes directly from the verb 'tallar,' which means 'to carve' or 'to cut.'
 'Talla' is the resulting object or the act itself.

-Learners often confuse 'grabado' (the finished print/artwork) with 'grabación' (the process, though usually for audio/video).
-Remember 'grabado' is the noun for the art piece itself, while 'grabando' is the active verb form of the process.
+Learners often confuse 'grabado' (the artwork) with 'grabando' (the action of engraving).
+Remember that 'grabado' is the noun for the finished piece, while 'grabando' is the present participle describing the ongoing process.

 Learn Spanish with Inklingo